jwu114/jwu114/README.md

 - 👋 You can call me Jerry.
 I'm enjoying the gap semester before my master's studies.
 - 🐱 I'm a cat lover, and my hobbies include fitness, reading books, watching videos, and listening to pop music.
-- 🔍 I'm interested in artificial intelligence and software development.
-My past research focused on MLLM and generative AI.
+- 🔍 I'm interested in AI research (LLM and Multimodal Learning) and software development.
 - 🏠 Feel free to contact me through the following platforms:

 <div align="center">